YosefLab/Compass/docs/quickstart.rst

     Therefore, Compass can also be stopped and restarted after it is done processing a subset of samples so long as the _tmp directory is still there.

-For an in-depth explanation of Compass' various parameters, see `here <https://compass-sc.readthedocs.io/en/latest/settings.html>`__.
+For an in-depth explanation of the various Compass parameters, see `here <https://compass-sc.readthedocs.io/en/latest/settings.html>`__.

 Output
 *******